bonitasoft/bonita-labs-doc/md/getting_started.md

 # Getting started

-Bonita Intelligent Continuous Improvement Add-on (ICI Add-on) installation and configuration instructions.
+Bonita Intelligent Continuous Improvement Add-on (BICI Add-on) installation and configuration instructions.

 This chapter covers *Evaluation* and *Production*, two different installation modes.

 ## Download

-Download ICI Add-on from [Bonitasoft Customer Portal](https://customer.bonitasoft.com/).
+Download BICI Add-on from [Bonitasoft Customer Portal](https://customer.bonitasoft.com/).

 The archive contains:
 * An installation guide: `installation-guide.md`
-* The ICI application: `ici-application-<version>.zip`
+* The BICI application: `ici-application-<version>.zip`
 * Two Living Applications: Case Monitoring with predictions, and Configuration of the first application
 * An installer: `bin/bonita-ici`

 ## Installation

 Installation can be done in a *Evaluation* or *Production* mode.
-The major difference between those modes is that in the *Evaluation* mode, Elasticsearch and ICI servers are provided in Docker containers, with basic settings.
+The major difference between those modes is that in the *Evaluation* mode, Elasticsearch and BICI servers are provided in Docker containers, with basic settings.
-This mode is very easy to install, to get immediate value from the ICI add-on.
+This mode is very easy to install, to get immediate value from the BICI Add-on.

 However, to ensure the best performance of a system using Elasticsearch, advanced settings are needed.
-This means that the ICI Add-on installed in *Evaluation* mode may not handle a large volume of data efficiently.
+This means that the BICI Add-on installed in *Evaluation* mode may not handle a large volume of data efficiently.

-So, for production, we recommand to switch to a clusterized and configured Elasticsearch instance, and install ICI on *Production* mode.
+So, for production, we recommand to switch to a clusterized and configured Elasticsearch instance, and install BICI on *Production* mode.

 :::info
 Check all [pre-requisites](./prerequisites.md) prior to install.